BlancheBerneron/GreenPeace.github.io/index.md

 ### Specialized or generalized!
 How widely discusses are the topics?

 One question we’re often tasked with at Greenpeace is understanding which issues pertaining to climate change need our attention.
 Do we find a very specialized issue that will win the hearts of a specific audience?
 Or should we try to be more general to rally larger support?
 Before we can even do this, however, we are required to **understand which issues are generally discussed, and which issues are highly specialized**.
 To do this, we find the average cosine similarity between the center of mass for each topic in our embedding, and the sites which talk about that topic.
+This idea was taken from the work of Waller and Anderson \[4\].
 A topic is widely shared if it is invoked in a wide range of communities, and it is locally shared if it occurs in a very specific area of the embedding.

 <center> <table border="1" class="dataframe">